Upgrading to New Version

 If you have made modifications to the system (copying images to different places, manually changing configuration files, etc.), back up those changes prior to starting the upgrade.
 You may need to re-apply those changes after the upgrade has finished.

 Before you start, download a copy of the pkg.zip file for the CML controller to your local machine.
 See Downloading Files for CML Installation for details on how to download the files for this release.
-If no pkg.zip file is available, then download the .deb file.
-If the release provides neither a pkg.zip nor a .deb file, then in-place upgrades to that release are not supported.
+If no pkg.zip file is available, then in-place upgrades to that release are not supported.

-The .pkg file usually contains any new OS packages which are required in that release.
-If installing using the .deb file, these new dependencies must be accessible to the CML instance for download from official OS repositories, or an alternative source you configured while running an offline or air-gapped CML-Enterprise installation.
+The .pkg file does not contain any Ubuntu OS packages which are required in that release.
+When performing the upgrade, any new dependencies must be accessible to the CML instance, either for download from official OS repositories, or an alternative source you can configure while running an offline or air-gapped CML-Enterprise installation.
+Even if no new packages are required by the upgrade, applicable OS updates are still fetched and performed, and the package sources must be (de-)configured appropriately for your environment.

 Attention